cassisob/Monitoring-System-Activity/desc.md

 ## 1. Introduction

-This test is intended for candidates applying to Monitoring analyst positions at CloudWalk.
-If you get here, we already like you and see you as a good fit with our company.
-Now, we propose a challenge similar to the ones that we face on a daily basis.

 The challenges were created with the objective of helping you build the knowledge base needed to implement the technical assessment in the end, enjoy!